benjaminramey/benjaminramey.github.io/_posts/2016-08-24-castle-windsor-typedfactoryfacility-and-property-injection.md

 title:  "Castle.Windsor TypedFactoryFacility and Unexpected Property Injection Behavior"
 date:   2016-08-24 12:37:00
 description: "Interesting (and unexpected) behavior of Windsor's property injection when using TypedFactoryFacility."
+categories: [programming]
+tags: [.net,castle-windsor]
 ---

 I finally got to the bottom of an issue today that came down to the way Castle.Windsor does property injection (injecting dependencies into public properties) when you are also using their TypedFactoryFacility.
 It was a tough one to track down, so I thought I'd put the solution out there for everyone else's benefit.